Yeemster/CMPE-131-2_Term_Project-/Specification.md

 1. User
 2. System
 ### Preconditions
-1. The client needs to be connected with the website server or application
+1. The client needs to be connected with the website server or application.
-2. The user needs sufficient hardware
-3. Server needs to display the sign up menu.
+1. Server needs to display the sign up menu.
 ### Triggers
 * The user clicking on the sign up button.
 ### Primary Sequence